[vc_row][vc_column][vc_column_text]What is Model United Nations?

 What should I do if my country has no information/research available on an agenda?

 It’s time to get inspired!
 Get to know the agendas very intimately, familiarize yourself with the frontline countries’ stances and strategize effectively.
 Take part in debate.

 On what basis should I choose my committee?

-- First and foremost, your preference should be dependent on your interest.
-Each committee at Vv-MUN caters to a specific political and social program, and some have atypical set-ups.
+First and foremost, your preference should be dependent on your interest.
+Each committee at VIBGYOR MUN caters to a specific political and social program, and some have atypical set-ups.
 Understand their history, read associated agendas and then decide.
 Secondly, keep in mind your experience as well as ease with the size of a committee.
 Ensure your decision of preference is a combination of these factors.

 The agenda of my committee isn’t relevant to my assigned nation.
 Does this mean I won’t be a part of the debate?

 No, all delegates in any committee are encouraged to be a part of the debate.
 Your research can be agenda specific, with your country skillfully integrated in your response.
 Get familiar with your countries’ general policies before you frame your stance.